3MFConsortium/spec_core/3MF Core Specification.md

 All thumbnails in the 3MF document MUST be referenced by the thumbnail relationship.

-For more information about the relationship type for thumbnail parts, see section C.2, "Relationship Types."
+For more information about the relationship type for thumbnail parts, see section [C.2, Relationship Types.](#c2-relationship-types)

 ### 2.1.4.
 PrintTicket Part